 Ruby Lee Piester Centennial Professor in Services to Children and Families

-Dr. Rowena Fong, the Ruby Lee Piester Centennial Professor in Services to Children and Families in the School of Social Work at the University of Texas at Austin, is a Fellow of the American Academy of Social Work and Social Welfare (AASWSW) and Co-Chair of the Grand Challenges for Social Work Initiative (GCSWI).
-She has served nationally as past President of the Society for Social Work and Research (2009-2013) and is an inaugural Fellow of SSWR.
+Dr. Rowena Fong is the Ruby Lee Piester Centennial Professor in Services to Children and Families in the School of Social Work at The University of Texas at Austin.
+She is also a Fellow of the American Academy of Social Work and Social Welfare (AASWSW) and Co-Chair of the Grand Challenges for Social Work Initiative (GCSWI).
+She has served nationally as past president of the Society for Social Work and Research (2009-2013) and is an inaugural Fellow of SSWR.
 A former member of the Children’s Bureau’s, Child Welfare Evaluation Workgroup, of the US Department of Health and Human Services, Administration for Children and Families, Dr. Fong is currently serving as a board member of the North American Council on Adoptable Children and has served as a board member of the National Advisory Board of In-Home Services.

 Dr. Fong received her BA in Chinese Studies and Psychology from Wellesley College, her MSW in Children and Families from UC Berkeley, and her Ed.D. in Human Development from Harvard University